915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ### 7\.1\.3\.
 Manual String Formatting

-Hereâs the same table of squares and cubes, formatted manually:
+Here’s the same table of squares and cubes, formatted manually: